3 Easy Tai Chi Videos for Seniors Prevent Falls, Improve Balance and Strength

 Senior safety tips: modify as needed

-The most important thing is for your older adult to stay safe while exercising.
+The most important thing is for your loved one to stay safe while exercising.

-For example, if they aren’t steady on their feet or normally use a walker or cane, it may be best to do the exercises from a seated position.
+For example, if they aren’t steady on their feet or typically use a walker or cane, doing the exercises from a seated position may be best.

 Or, maybe they’ll need to limit their range of motion to avoid strained joints.
 Another option is to stand for some exercises and sit for others.